pixelfed/docs-next/running-pixelfed/docker/customize.md

 PHP database extensions to install.

-By default we install both `pgsql` and `mysql` since it's more convinient (and adds very little build time! but can be overwritten here if required.
+By default, we install both `pgsql` and `mysql` since they're more convenient (and add very little build time!
+But it can be overwritten here if desired.

 **Default value**: `pdo_pgsql pdo_mysql pdo_sqlite`